14. Visits by senior foreign dignitaries: airport facilitation

 - Soil, items with soil attached or used in freshwater areas i.e. sports/recreational equipment, shoes?

-- Whether they have been in contact with farms, farm animals, wilderness areas or freshwater streams/lakes etc in the past 30 days?
+- Have you been in contact with farms, farm animals, wilderness areas or freshwater streams/lakes etc in the past 30 days?

-- Have you been in Africa or South America in the last 6 days?
+- Were you in Africa, South/Central America or the Caribbean in the last 6 days?

 If an exempted foreign dignitary places a cross in the YES box on the IPC to any of the above questions, or verbally declares items that he/she believes may be of concern to a quarantine officer, or if a quarantine officer has serious grounds for presuming an exempted foreign dignitary's baggage contains prohibited items (e.g. a visual sighting of quarantine material) then the exempted foreign dignitary would be subject to the routine quarantine screening processes as undertaken by AQIS officers on all international passengers arriving into Australia.